tosdr/tosback-versions/Backcountry/Privacy Policy.md

 *   **Device Information** We collect information about the mobile device you use to access our mobile apps, including the hardware model, operating system and version, unique device identifiers and mobile network information.
 *   **Location Information:** We may collect precise location of your mobile device via our mobile apps in accordance with the permission process established by your mobile device operating system.
 We may also collect the approximate location of your device based the device’s IP address.
 *   **Stored Information:** We may access information you have stored on your mobile device via our mobile app in accordance with the permission process established by your mobile device operating system.
 For example, with your permission, we may access photos or videos from your mobile device photo gallery.
 *   **Information Collected by Cookies and Other Tracking Technologies:** We use various technologies to collect information from the computer or device you use to access our Services, including cookies and web beacons.
 Cookies are small data files stored on your hard drive or in device memory that help us see which areas and features of our Services are popular and count visits.
 Web beacons are electronic images that may be used in our Services or emails and help deliver cookies, count visits and understand usage and campaign effectiveness.
 We do not alter or change your experience, or otherwise respond to, “DNT” or “do not track” signals.
+One of the cookies we use to monitor performance and use of our Services is provided by Google Analytics.
+We use Google Analytics to analyze users’ browsing history, search history, and user generated-activity (e.g., reviews, shared photos, and comments) as well as interactions with our sites, advertisements, and apps.
+For more information about how Google Analytics processes information, please see https://policies.google.com/privacy.
+By using our Services, you are consenting to the use of the Google Analytics cookie.

 ### Information We Collect From Other Sources